andr3w-hilton/andr3w-hilton/README.md

 # 👋 Hello!

 I am pretty new to coding.
-This space will be used to track and host my projects whilst I am learning all things Python and AI.\
+This space will be used to track and host my projects whilst I am learning all things Python 🐍 and AI 📉\
 (Mainly Pytorch and LLM based projects)

 Take a look at the pinned repos below and hopefully you'll find something useful if you're just starting out too.\